mrshll1001/thesis/src/evaluation.md

 ### The context horseshoe (drowning in tags)

 ### System use and non-use

++ Duplicating use; use of social media for photos exists so the standard/systems should be adopted to harvest this as well
++ Use of excel should have been leaped on rather than designing yet another shiny thing to force them to use -- look at how existing data standards allow publishing via spreadsheets!!

 ### TBC (Focused around desires for other stakeholders)